ADecode-win/Covid_code/README.md

 - Users can download the updated “fhir_sample.json” by clicking the "Download FHIR Sample" button.
 ### Visualizing Updated Data:
 - The updated FHIR sample can be visualized by dragging and dropping it into the app's designated box and clicking "Visualize" to see the updated data.
+### Retrieving Files with GET Function:
+- The application provides a GET function to retrieve the necessary HTML (index.html), script file (script.js), FHIR files (fhir_bundle.json and fhir_sample.json), Filtered European data file (filtered_european_data.json) from the style directory.
+- These files are essential for rendering the user interface and executing the visualization scripts, ensuring the application functions correctly.

 ## Key Features
 ### Interactive Time Series Visualization